MSABuschmann/sledgehamr/README.md

 * Boost

 ### Create a project
-Sledgehamr comes with a few different physics scenarios already implemented such as axion strings and a first order phase transition of a single scalar field, as well as two example projects ```MinimalExample``` and ```NextToMinimalExample```.
+Sledgehamr comes with a few different physics scenarios already implemented such as axion strings and a first-order phase transition of a single scalar field + gravitational waves, as well as two example projects ```MinimalExample``` and ```NextToMinimalExample```.
 The accompanying paper describes in detail how other scenarios can be implemented.

 ### Running the minimal examples
 The minimal examples can be run by following the instructions in the Jupyter notebooks ```notebooks/MinimalExample.ipynb``` and ```notebooks/NextToMinimalExample.ipynb```.